The Entrepreneurial State

 The Entrepreneurial State: Debunking Public vs. Private Sector Myths is a 2013 book written by Mariana Mazzucato which argues that the United States' economic success is a result of public and state-funded investments in innovation and technology, rather than a result of the small state, free market doctrine that often receives credit for the country's strong economy.
 Mazzucato argues that understanding the difference between the "myth" and the reality of this success is particularly important saying: "If the rest of the world wants to emulate the US model, they should do as the United States actually did, not as they say they did".

 The book was listed among the Financial Times best books of the year, and was reviewed in several publications including The New York Times and The Wall Street Journal.
 It is both praised and criticized by several social science journals and has started numerous discussions among economists and social scientists around the world about the role of the state in the world of technological innovations.

 Structure of the book

 The beginning of the book focuses on changing the perception of the government from a bureaucratic machine that stands in the way of innovation, to government being the lead risk taker in terms of investing in innovations.
 She then details the history of how the US government is actually in many ways responsible for much of the large scale innovation which drove the country to economic success.

 Next Mazzucato outlines the main points of an "Entrepreneurial State" (a state which is the primary risk taker in innovation based investments).
 After that she writes about the specifics of the state influences on innovation and technological developments within the private sector using Apple as an example, for the way they popularized the government created technologies of GPS navigation, touch screen technology, and voice recognition into the modern smartphone.
 She also gives the example of how the US National Science Foundation funded the algorithm which helped create Google's search engine.
 Mazzucato argues that the private sector makes up the last and least risky part of technological innovation and entrepreneurship.

-After that Mazzucato adds description of policies which could be implemented in the light of this new understanding of the role of government in entrepreneurship, most of which involve government sponsorship and research of new innovations rather than leaving that to private businesses.
+After that Mazzucato adds a description of policies which could be implemented in the light of this new understanding of the role of government in entrepreneurship, most of which involve government sponsorship and research of new innovations rather than leaving that to private businesses.

 Then she speaks about the "next big things" in terms of innovation, focusing mainly on green energy, and the role the state can play in ensuring these innovations make their way onto the world stage.

 Lastly, Mazzucato makes an effort to combat the counter arguments to the Entrepreneurial State.
 Stating that while the state acting as an entrepreneurial risk taker is not always a reality it is an often overly dismissed possibility.